-Students may appeal their denial status by submitting an appeal form to the Financial Aid Appeals Committee.
-Appeal forms may be picked up and submitted to the Financial Aid Office.
+Students may appeal their denial status by submitting a statement of extenuating circumstances to the Financial Aid Office.
 Some circumstances such as medical problems, illness or death in the family can be considered for an appeal.
-The committee will review the appeal and contact the student within two weeks.
+The Financial Aid Appeals Committee will review the appeal and notify the student within two weeks.